 Airports are confusing places at the best of times, particularly for the first visit.
 The size, noise, and number of people don’t help.
 If the signs aren’t in a language you understand it can be bewildering.
 Knowing what to expect before you go is a great help.
-Brisbane Airport has an airport travel guide for travellers with dementia, which is also good for first time visitors.
+Brisbane Airport airport travel guide for people with dementia is also good for first time visitors.

 Information from DementiaKT was used for the guide, so there are links to other resources as well.
 The guide is titled, Ensuring a Smooth Journey: A Guide through the Brisbane Airport’s International Terminal for People Living with Dementia and their Travel Companions.